 To help you get the most from your online learning experience, it's important that you own or have frequent access to a fast and reliable computer that's ideally not more than two years old.

 You will also need frequent access to a reliable high-speed internet connection.
-You should expect to use approximately 5GB of data each month, per course, just for study use.
+You should expect to use approximately 5GB of data each month, per unit, just for study use.

 For further information, visit the Minimum IT requirements for studying online webpage.